snarrenberg/westerparse/docs/start.rst

 How to Get Support
 ------------------

+.. raw:: html

-If you are having issues, please contact me at: `snarrenberg@wustl.edu <mailto:snarrenberg@wustl.edu?subject=WesterParse%20RTD%20Inquiry>`
+   If you are having issues, please contact me at:
+   <a href="mailto:snarrenberg@wustl.edu?subject=WesterParse">snarrenberg@wustl.edu</a>

 License
 -------